Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Cosmic shear measurement

 \section{Cosmic shear measurement}

-This section presents the real-space two-point shear correlation functions, $\xi_{\pm}$, from the weak-lensing science catalog.
-Derived from the contiguous 4143 deg$^2$ sky footprint and over 100 million galaxies, divided into redshift bins according to Table~\ref{tab:datastats}, these constitute the highest signal-to-noise cosmic shear measurements to date, with a total $S/N = 40$.
+This section presents the real-space two-point shear correlation function measurements, $\xi_{\pm}$, derived from the weak-lensing science catalog, which spans 4143 deg$^2$ sky footprint and over 100 million galaxies, divided into redshift bins according to Table~\ref{tab:datastats}.
+These have a signal-to-noise $S/N = 40$, computed as

+where the covariance, $\mathbf{C}$ is defined in Section~\ref{sec:covariance} and the best-fit model to the data, $\xi_{\pm}^{\rm model}$ is presented in Section~\ref{sec:results}.
 After eliminating the small scales, in order to mitigate model uncertainties in the cosmology analysis, as motivated in Section~\ref{sec:scalecuts} \citep{y3-generalmethods,y3-cosmicshear2}, the measurement is found to have a $S/N = 27$.
-Using the \lcdm-Optimized scale selection, described in Section~\ref{sec:agg}, a $S/N = 31$ is obtained, where the signal-to-noise is computed as
+Using the \lcdm-Optimized scale selection, described in Section~\ref{sec:agg}, a $S/N = 31$ is obtained.
 It is notable that the S/N for the Y1 measurement without scale cuts (26.8) \citep{Troxel2018} is matched by the Y3 \lcdm-Optimized measurement after limiting the scales.